Can Lucid Group Inc. (LCID) Remain Competitive?

 Sponsored

-The average price from analysts is $26.00, which is $9.88 above the current price.
 LCID currently public float of 1.60B and currently shorts hold a 7.64% ratio of that float.
-Today, the average trading volume of LCID was 17.31M shares.
+Today, the average trading volume of LCID was 16.92M shares.

 LCID’s Market Performance